-Iran scores a weak but improving 40.0 for Industry Rewards, below the regional average of 50.7.
+Iran scores a weak but improving 42.5 for Industry Rewards, from 40.0 last quarter.
 Although we do not expect the construction sector to recover to pre-crisis growth levels soon due to structural weaknesses in the economy, we are turning more positive on Iran now that international sanctions will start to be lifted.
-In terms of value, the Iranian construction industry is relatively sizeable, and with a large and growing population, there is strong demand for infrastructure development.
+In terms of value, the Iranian construction industry is sizeable, and with a large and growing population, there is strong demand for infrastructure development.